 Carlton's 1973 side was rated by John Nicholls among others as superior to the premiership winning combination of the previous year, but it faltered when it counted on grand final day, going down to Richmond by 30 points, 12.14 (86) to 16.20 (116).

-Playing coach Nicholls made the last of his then club record 331 VFL appearances in 1974 as Carlton plummeted to 7th.
-Improvement was shown the following year as the Blues won 16 of 22 home and away games to qualify for the finals with ease in 2nd place, but there then followed demoralising capitulations to North Melbourne in the qualifying final and Richmond in the 1st semi which meant that in the final wash up the Blues finished 4th.
+Playing coach Nicholls made the last of his then club record 328 VFL appearances in 1974 as Carlton plummeted to seventh.
+Improvement was shown the following year as the Blues won 16 of 22 home and away games to qualify for the finals with ease in second place, but there then followed demoralising capitulations to North Melbourne in the qualifying final and Richmond in the first semi which meant that in the final wash up the Blues finished fourth.
 'Big Nick's' impact as coach was diminishing, as Perce Jones recalls:

 He was very quiet.
 He would take the players aside and talk to them rather than confront them.
 We all admired him tremendously as a player and he was a magnificent on field example.
 That sort of leadership works for a while, but then the players start to get slack. [^18]

 When the 1976 season got underway Carlton had a new coach in the shape of former Melbourne player Ian Thorogood who had held the assistant coaching position under Nicholls.
-The team remained capable of defeating any other, and indeed went on to capture the minor premiership, but finals brittleness again showed and it lost in successive weeks to Hawthorn and North Melbourne.
+The team remained capable of defeating any other, and indeed went on to capture the minor premiership, but finals brittleness again showed and, mirroring the previous season, it lost in successive weeks to Hawthorn and North Melbourne.

 The 1976 season had brought a further faltering step toward the game's 'nationalisation' as leading clubs from Victoria, South Australia and Western Australia contested the NFL Championships.
 Most matches were played mid-week under floodlights at Norwood Oval where Carlton scored an effortless 22.16 (148) to 3.5 (23) win over South Fremantle only to suffer the heaviest senior defeat in its history up to that point against Norwood a few weeks later.
 The Redlegs' 22.14 (146) to 5.10 (40) triumph was arrogantly dismissed as a fluke in the Melbourne media, but ought perhaps to have raised alarm bells at Princes Park as the Blues prepared to contest the VFL finals.

-Thorogood, who "did his best but did not have the respect of the players" [see footnote 19] departed after a 1977 campaign which saw the Blues miss the finals by half a game.
-His replacement was triple Brownlow Medallist Ian Stewart who had just steered South Melbourne to the finals for only the second time since World War Two.
+Thorogood, who "did his best but did not have the respect of the players" departed after a 1977 campaign which saw the Blues miss the finals by half a game.
+His replacement was triple Brownlow Medallist Ian Stewart who had just steered South Melbourne to the finals for only the second time since world war two.
 Just 3 games into the 1978 season, however, Stewart stood down in mysterious circumstances, having allegedly suffered a minor heart attack.
 By the time a permanent replacement had been found in the shape of skipper Alex Jesaulenko the Blues were dead set last with only 1 win from the opening 6 rounds.
 Miraculously, Jezza managed to get his charges into the finals where they convincingly defeated Geelong but then bowed out after a hard fought loss to Collingwood.

 Jesaulenko remained at the helm in 1979 and the Blues enjoyed an outstanding year, losing only three times during the home and away rounds before jumping straight into the grand final with a 15.21 (111) to 11.7 (73) demolition of North Melbourne.
 To everyone at Princes Park's delight, Carlton's grand final opponents proved to be arch rivals Collingwood, still without a premiership since 1958.
 Despite a strong last quarter from the Magpies which saw them add 4 goals to Carlton's 1 the Blues held firm to win a thriller (something which was to become all too rare in VFL grand finals over the next couple of decades) by 5 points, 11.16 (82) to 11.11 (77).
 Half forward flanker Wayne Johnston and back pocket Wayne Harmes vied for best afield but it was Harmes who was the recipient of the newly instituted award bestowed on the best player in a VFL grand final, the Norm Smith Medal.
 (Incredibly, in one of those unfathomable quirks which enliven football from time to time, Norm Smith happened to be Wayne Harmes' grandfather.)
 Other prominent performers for the Blues included centre half back Bruce Doull, wingman Peter Francis, ruckman Mike Fitzpatrick and rover Jim Buckley.
 The 113,545 crowd paid record receipts of $849,316.